 If you want to use Integrated Storage, select a compute zone as a storage API endpoint and make sure to enable Integrated Storage in the Settings > Admin > Configuration to group compute resource drives together into a virtual data store.

 Configure Data Stores

 To provide your virtual servers with storage space, you need to create data store zones and data stores.
 You can create LVM and integrated storage data stores.
-You should also attach data stores to data store zone.
+You should also attach data stores to the data store zone.
 If you deploy traditional storage, you need to configure data stores on your compute resource.
 The commands below use /dev/sda5 as an example.
 You can find a volume group identifier we're using in the second command on the Data Stores page in the Control Panel.
 Follow these steps for each local storage block on a compute resource: